-- (26) The Director, Human Resource Services is authorised to administer this policy and to make procedures to apply under this policy.
-The procedures must be consistent with this policy. - (27) This is a Vice-Chancellor policy and vested authority is granted for decisions made under this policy to the nominated parties.
-The Vice-Chancellor retains discretion over decisions made under this policy.
+- (26) The Director Human Resource Services is authorised to administer this policy and to make procedures to apply under this policy.
+The procedures must be consistent with this policy. - (27) This is a Vice-Chancellor and Chief Executive Officer's policy and vested authority is granted for decisions made under this policy to the nominated parties.
+The Vice-Chancellor and Chief Executive Officer retains discretion over decisions made under this policy.